MaksimRudnev/MIE.package/README.md

 This app is very useful when there are either clusters of groups or outlier groups (in terms of implied model/correlations).
 The app is not very suitable for finding model misspecifications.

+### Sister methods - mixture
+For the more sophisticated model-based clustering see https://ppw.kuleuven.be/okp/_pdf/DeRoover2017MSFAF.pdf However this method is limited to differences in factor loadings only, does not provide information on specific between-group distances, and is heavly dependent on a single model fit index (BIC).
+In practive this method is available only with proprietary software.

 <!---
 ## Technical manual #######